 OPEN PRACTICE STUDIO

-- Studio development for individual professional artists
+- Concept development, studio systems, and project scaffolding for individual professional artists

-- Advice on artist commissions
+- Advice for artists and organisations on artist commissions

-- Acquisition of work and archives
+- Preparation of works, collections, and archives for aquisition

 - Documents to articulate and present practice, including written and visual materials